CONTENT

 and soldiers.
 He described in them how to use this compass in order to

-compute the distance of an object and the size of objects at known
+compute the distance of an object and the size of objects at a known

 distance.